drdnar/SolitaireCSE/readme.txt

 SAVING

     Solitaire uses an appvar named Solitair to save your settings and statistics.
-This appvar is 100 bytes in size at a minimum, and is always in RAM.
-If you archive the appvar, Solitaire will unarchive it, and will not rearchive it.
+This appvar is 100 bytes in size at a minimum.
+It is normally in RAM.
+However, if you archive the appvar, Solitaire will always rearchive it for you when you quit.
+This is not recommended, especially if you save a game, because it causes excessive wear on the archive memory.

     Additionally, while you are playing a game, Solitaire can save your game and resume it when you return to the app.
 The saved game will always resume